newrelic-experimental/newrelic-ibm-mq-monitor/README.md

 ![GitHub pull requests closed](https://img.shields.io/github/issues-pr-closed/newrelic-experimental/newrelic-ibm-mq-monitor)

-# New Relic integration for IBM MQ (newrelic-ibm-mq-monitor)
+# [Warning: This is a Deprecated Repository] New Relic integration for IBM MQ (newrelic-ibm-mq-monitor)

 The newrelic ibm mq monitor allows you to monitor the performance of MQ Objects like channels and queues while also enabling easy alerting.